theodorDiaconu/grapher-performance/README.md

 Here we test what an impact can Grapher have on the performance and cost of your infrastructure, provided you use MongoDB and you make use of a lot of relations.

+Quickly create your own cluster to test this out: http://mbsy.co/lHRhH it's free

 Summary:

 | Query | Grapher | Standard | Improvement |